Hodge metric completion of the moduli space of Calabi-Yau manifolds: Global Torelli and Domain of holomorphy

-The following theorem in Section 3.1 of \cite{GS} gives us the basic ingredients to construct a plurisubharmoic exhaustion function on $\mathcal{T}^H$. \begin{proposition} On every manifold $D$, which is dual to a K\"ahler C-space, there exists an exhaustion function $f: \, D\rightarrow \mathbb{R}$, whose Levi form, restricted to $T^{1, 0}_h(D)$, is positive definite at every point of $D$. \end{proposition} We remark that in this proposition, in order to show $f$ is an exhaustion function on $D$, Griffiths and Schmid showed that the set $f^{-1}(-\infty, c]$ is compact in $D$ for any $c\in \mathbb{R}$.
+The following theorem in \cite[Section 3.1]{GS} gives us the basic ingredients to construct a plurisubharmoic exhaustion function on $\mathcal{T}^H$. \begin{theorem} On every manifold $D$, which is dual to a K\"ahler C-space, there exists an exhaustion function $f: \, D\rightarrow \mathbb{R}$, whose Levi form, restricted to $T^{1, 0}_h(D)$, is positive definite at every point of $D$. \end{theorem} We remark that in this proposition, in order to show $f$ is an exhaustion function on $D$, Griffiths and Schmid showed that the set $f^{-1}(-\infty, c]$ is compact in $D$ for any $c\in \mathbb{R}$.